FynnFreyer/sudokun/python/README.md

 ## TODOs

 - add tests
+- garbage collection
-- garbage collection (e.g. del all the dicts once they are not needed anymore)
+  - e.g. del all the dicts once they are not needed anymore
+  - or maybe rather just call gc.collect() every x iterations
 - supplement the algorithm with backtracking